Malmö University Publications

 Malmö University, Faculty of Health and Society (HS), Department of Social Work (SA).

 Representing, intervening or mediating?: The role of the cultural science scholar in collaboration with different disciplinary interfaces2022In: STS Conference 2022: The 10th edition of the Swedish STS Conference / [ed] Francis Lee, Science, Technology and Society, Chalmers University, Gothenburg, 2022, p.
-8-8Conference paper (Refereed)
+8-8Conference paper (Other academic)

 Abstract [en]